ungive/discord-music-presence/PLAYERS.md

 Affected players are sometimes reporting incorrect song metadata or playback information,
 Music Presence cannot do anything about that.

+### Not working randomly

+Some players stop reporting song information arbitrarily at some point.

+- Windows Media Player on Windows

 ### Incorrect song metadata